Inductive limits of projective C*-algebras: Trivial shape

-\impliesStep{\myRef{prop:S04:TFAE-trivSh:condf}}{\myRef{prop:S04:TFAE-trivSh:conde}}: Assume $A\cong\varinjlim\cone{A_k}$ with each $A_k$ finitely generated and $\gen(A_k)\leq\gen(A)$.
-By the result of Loring and Shulmann, \cite[Theorem 7.4]{LorShu2010}, see \ref{prop:S04:LorShu:Cone_as_limit}, for each $k$, the cone $\cone{A_k}$ can be written as an inductive limit of finitely generated projective \Cs{s} with generator rank at most $\gen(A_k)+1$.
-Note that $\gen(A_k)+1\le\gen(A)+1$ for all $k$.
-It follows from \ref{prop:S03:AAC_implies_AC} that $A$ is isomorphic to an inductive limit of finitely generated, projective \Cs{s} with generator rank at most $\gen(A)+1$.
+By the result of Loring and Shulmann, \cite[Theorem~7.4]{LorShu12NCSemialgLifting}, see \autoref{prop:S04:LorShu:Cone_as_limit}, for each $k$, the cone $\cone{A_k}$ can be written as an inductive limit of finitely generated projective \ca{s} with generating rank at most $\gen(A_k)+1$.
+Note that $\gen(A_k)+1\leq\gen(A)+1$ for all $k$.
+It follows from \autoref{prop:S03:AAC_implies_AC} that $A$ is isomorphic to an inductive limit of finitely generated, projective \ca{s} with generator rank at most $\gen(A)+1$.